Sarracenia leucophylla Seeds

 The White-Topped Pitcher Plant, Sarracenia leucophylla is a tall southern pitcher plant with distinctively red and white colored trumpets.
 White areoles (windows) dominate the upper portions of the tubes which attract many flying insects, particularly wasps.
-Sarracenia leucophylla has 2 trap seasons, producing a few nice traps in the Spring, but a burst of large vigorous traps in the Fall, when it is very showy and other pitcher plants dwindle.
+Sarracenia leucophylla has two trap seasons, producing a few nice traps in the Spring, but a burst of large vigorous traps in the Fall, when it is very showy and other pitcher plants dwindle.
 It prefers open, sunny, damp conditions, but tolerates semi-dry ones.
 Trumpets tolerate light frost.
-The showy flowers are red, and mildly fragrant.
+The showy flowers are red and mildly fragrant.
 They generally bloom from April to May before the pitchers fully develop.
 Appearing white from a distance, these plants are a wonder accent or spectacular group display in the bog garden.
 This selection comes from seed, and will show some natural variations.

 Seed Packs are fresh harvested in Summer, and stored refrigerated.
 Seed count is approximate, but reliable.

 Note: All seeds are produced from open pollination within our collection.
 Some cross pollination may occur, and seed offspring may or may not be true to mother plant.
 Growing carnivorous plants from seeds is best suited for the experienced and patient grower.
 See our webpage on Growing CPs from Seeds.